 Capture the facts.
 Use your judgment on what would be valuable.
 Take photos of everything you think is valuable.
 This should include the other driver's license and insurance card or insurance policy information.
 At Ktenas Injury Lawyers, our legal team can take care of finding the most useful photographs for your injury claim.

 What Happens When You Don't Take Pictures?

 If you don't take photos at the scene of an accident, the insurance agent representing the at-fault party may dispute how the auto crash happened and who should be held responsible.

 A lack of documentation of your physical injuries and unusual symptoms–especially if you didn't seek medical assistance immediately and don't have any medical record–may be viewed by an insurance adjuster as a lack of documented personal injuries.
-Its best to keep detailed records of your medical expenses following the car accident.
-Failing to take photos at the scene of the accident, such as skid marks, may make it difficult to prove that the at-fault driver slammed on their brakes while they to stop their vehicle suddenly.
+It is best to keep detailed records of your medical expenses following the car accident.
+Failing to take photos at the scene of the accident, such as skid marks, may make it difficult to prove that the at-fault driver slammed on their brakes while they stopped their vehicle suddenly.

 What If I'm Unable to Take Photos After My Auto Accident?

 The best time to take automobile accident photographs is immediately after the motor vehicle accident while you're waiting for the police officers to arrive and before the vehicles involved in the accident are moved.
 Obviously taking photos at the scene of an accident isn't always possible.
 An accident victim’s injuries may be so serious that the person needs immediate emergency medical care.